ursais/osi-addons/osi_analytic_segments_purchase_subscription/README.rst

 Usage
 =====

+* Go to Purchase Subscription
-* Create purchase subscription and set the analytic segments
+* Select or create a purchase subscription and set the analytic segments
+* Generate a vendor bill from the subscription

 Bug Tracker
 ===========